-1) Key POS Bond Financing Disclosures
+1) Key POS Bond Financing Disclosure

-The POS should disclose all material financing and collateral agreements such as proposed indenture, loan agreement, capital leases, management agreements, mortgages, tax regulatory agreements, appraisals, environmental reports, construction contracts, state intercept agreements, and the like.
-If voluminous, the POS can contain links to these financing documents on the charter school's website so long as these documents will remain available post-closing.
-In any event, the POS should disclose all of the following bond and charter school financing points where relevant: (1) the structure of the asset financing (loan structure, lease structure, sub-lease structure, etc.); (2) the sources and uses of bond funds and amounts contributed or expected to be contributed by others as part of the transaction (including any equity contributed by the charter school); (3) any pledged revenues description including scope of pledged revenues (gross vs. net), real estate collateral, and other pledges and collateral such as state aid intercepts; (4) any reserve fund requirements including debt service reserve funds, repair and replacement reserves (R&R reserves), operating deficit reserve funds, insurance and property tax reserves, and their replenishment sources; (5) construction budgets, construction draw requirements, and construction monitoring procedures and construction draw requirements; and (6) any financial and insurance covenants; pre- and post-default waterfalls, optional and mandatory redemption provisions; provisions relating to construction and acquisition fund disbursements; (7) the terms of any other third party capital contribution, loans and leases needed by the charter school; and (8) default provisions and remedies.
+The POS should disclose all material financing agreements such as proposed indenture, loan agreement, capital leases, management agreements, mortgages, tax regulatory agreements, appraisals, environmental reports, construction contracts, state intercept agreements, and the like.
+In addition, the POS should disclose all of the following bond and charter school financing points: (1) the type of facility being financed (new building acquisitions, retrofitting or expanding an existing building that is already owned outright, and long-term leased facilities); (2) the structure of asset financing (loan structure, lease structure, sub-lease structure, etc.); (3) the sources and uses of bond funds and amounts contributed or expected to be contributed by others (including any equity contributed by the charter school); (4) pledged revenue description including scope of pledged revenues, real estate collateral, and other pledges and collateral such as state aid intercepts; (5) reserve funds including debt service reserve funds, repair and replacement reserves (R&R reserves), operating deficit reserve funds, insurance and property tax reserves, and their replenishment sources; (6) appraisals of real estate and leasehold interests within the last five years; (7) board member, management, and teacher experience, years of service, compensation, and credentials; (8) construction budgets, construction draw requirements, and construction monitoring procedures and construction draw requirements; (9) projected school cash flows and DSCR projections; (10) educational achievement test scores and rankings per grade with a comparison with the charter school's competitors; (11) the charter school's enrollment trends and wait lists per grade; and (12) material provisions from the indenture, loan, lease, and construction documents, including financial covenants; pre- and post-default waterfalls, optional and mandatory redemption provisions; provisions relating to construction and acquisition fund disbursements; default provisions, and remedies.
 (NOTE: Specific disclosures and credit risks in new facility construction and financing are discussed in Part III below.)